 Safeguarding the Group´s liquidity situation

-The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2019 (plus an option to extend the facility by one year).
+The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2020.
 It is a syndicated facility which has been arranged with 33 German and international financial institutions and was signed in July 2013.
 This backstop facility contains no financial covenants.